JLEWilson/Escape_from_Mr.Robogers_Neighborhood/README.md

 ## Known Bugs

 * _Player can get stuck in the 5th room conveyers if they hit any buttons while the character is sliding_
-* _audio will stop working after a few times of reloading the game_
+* _audio may stop working after a few times of reloading the game based on connection to google drive_

 ## License - [MIT](https://opensource.org/licenses/MIT)